Murder Inc. Records: Decline (2007–2012)

 On August 1, 2007, Ja Rule would return to radio and television on Sucker Free on MTV, where he debuted his single "Uh-Ohhh!!" with Lil Wayne and his return to recording music.
 The single was released to promote his new project, The Mirror, which was supposed to be released as his next album.
 However, the commercial failure of "Uh-Ohhh!!" and Ja Rule's other single "Body" led to The Mirror being released instead as a free mixtape.

 On August 4, 2008, Lloyd released his third studio album, Lessons In Love.
 The album had some success on the Billboard 200, debuting and peaking in the top 10.
 However, the album's success paled in comparison to Street Love.
 It was the final album released from The Inc.

 On May 5, 2009, in an interview with Angie Martinez, Irv Gotti stated that Murder Inc. was leaving Universal Motown.
 Though Irv discussed in the interview that he would most likely reunite with Lyor Cohen and move to Warner Music Group for distribution, this did not happen.
-That same month, Irv Gotti announced to MTV that he was releasing Ashanti from her contract with Murder Inc. A month later Lloyd—who had been with Murder Inc. for 5 years—asked to be released from his contract.
+That same month, Irv Gotti announced that he was officially releasing Ashanti from The Inc. Records, stating that "The relationship has run its course.
+The chemistry of what's needed — we're in two totally different places.
+You're talking to somebody that took her and shaped and molded her and put her out there for the world, and it blew up.
+We [hold the record] for the [fastest] selling debut by a female R&B artist — 503 [thousand].
+We did it!
+My views and philosophies and her views and philosophies are not meeting up."
+Gotti also admitted that he and Ashanti have not spoken to each other in a long time.
+A month later Lloyd—who had been with Murder Inc. for 5 years—asked to be released from his contract.
 Lloyd cited the need for more control and change as reasons for his departure from the slowly shrinking label.
 "I'm ready for a change.
 There's no bad blood.
 I just feel I need to take more control over my career and get a fresh start.
 Hopefully Irv can understand my position," Lloyd explained in a press release.